johndcobb/johndcobb.github.io/vakilsummer2021.md

 ![RRS](/images/projects/clebsch.jpg "An illustration of a clebsch surface.")

 ## Resources
 We intend to cover parts I-IV of Vakil's notes.
 This will leave us in a good place to continue on during the semester to Part V on Quasicoherent Sheaves and some of the extra chapters at the end (27 lines), which will give a different perspective on the material taught in the second semester of algebraic geometry here at UW Madison.

+Also, we are choosing to focus on Problems and are using the helpful write-up's of Ravi Vakil to guide our attention.
+Here is a [link](https://math216.wordpress.com/category/agittoc-2020/).
 <div class="button-container" style="text-align: center">
     <a href="http://math.stanford.edu/~vakil/216blog/FOAGdec3014public.pdf05" class="button" style="margin:5px">
     <i class="fas fa-book"></i>